MathsJam/mathsjam-site/gathering/uk/archive/2022/index.md

 "There are so many ways to geometrically construct the golden ratio with ruler and compass.
 Given the golden ratio is defined in a geometrical way, we should be able to prove geometrically without using surds that a construction is golden just by using geometry too, right?"

+#### Tony Mann: Luck
+Like everything else in life, mathematics is affected by luck.
+I'll give a examples of good and bad luck in mathematical discoveries and careers, including describing how one student was particularly unlucky in their degree final year maths exam.

 ### SESSION 1c (16:20 - 17:05)

 #### Belgin Seymenoglu: "wifi" integral